 Cheap Pirated Software

 I have also dealt with this extensively in the article referred to earlier.
-Many Nigerians prefer to get a pirated operating system’s disc for 200 naira (at most 400) than get an internet subscription for 1500 naira to download an Ubuntu/fedora disc image for free.
-It is that unfortunate.
+Many Nigerians prefer to get a pirated operating system’s disc for 200 nairas (at most 400) than get an internet subscription for 1500 naira to download an Ubuntu/fedora disc image for free.
+It is unfortunate.

 Truly, there was a time when some of these reasons were valid.
 Like in the early days of OS development, like the 80s and 90s, Linux use to be only used in hackers [programmers] communities.
 But that is a long time ago and most importantly Linux has gone beyond all that in its effort to become a truly desktop OS. and there is a lot to prove this; there are a lot of themes are available for Linux just as in windows – just that the method they are installed in Linux is different from windows.
 Also I have tried to show people beautiful screen-shots of Linux distributions like Ubuntu, Mint, Chalet, Zorin, SolusProject, Haze, Qube, Korora, Apricity, Elementary and so many more – and some of them don’t even know that it is Linux until I tell them (Their initial guesses always revolve around it being mac OS or windows using a specialized theme or something).